siphiwemanda/portfolio_one/README.md

 No `<div>` or `<section>` tags are without a `CSS` class or id.

 Grid based layout using flex box.

 Cross platform compatibility.

+I then began to expand on the project using the new skills i had learn throughout the course adding Javascript and working on cleaning up spagettii code

+The portfolio utilises the following
+* Sweetalert https://sweetalert.js.org/guides/ for the alert function
+* Animate css https://daneden.github.io/animate.css/ for the animation on css